Quick Summary of Demon Slayer Episode 13

 For the rest of you, let’s get started with this week’s Kimetsu no Yaiba.

 A lot happened in this episode!
-Tanjiro learned a vital lesson about the shōnen genre; we learned what had turned Kyogai (the demon with tsuzumi affixed to this body) into a demon; we get to meet an amazing way to deliver blood samples back to Tamayo; we get to see Zenitsu use his head; we learn who the fifth survivor was from the Final Selection; and we learn, with brutal clarity, exactly why Zenitsu has so many fans despite how annoying he’s seemed the last couple of episodes.
+Tanjiro learned a vital lesson about the shōnen genre.
+For one thing, we learned what had turned Kyogai (the demon with tsuzumi affixed to this body) into a demon.
+For another, we get to meet an amazing way to deliver blood samples back to Tamayo.
+We also get to see Zenitsu use his head.
+Finally, we learn who the fifth survivor was from the Final Selection; and we learn, with brutal clarity, exactly why Zenitsu has so many fans despite how annoying he’s seemed the last couple of episodes.

 And for how I thought of him, I can honestly say I feel ashamed.